MissionSpaceWalker/mission-spacewalker/README.md

 ## code quality

-### formatting
 this project uses black to enforce consistent formatting across all Python files.

-the formatting check will run automatically on every pull request. if it fails, run the following command to auto-format your code:
+the formatting check will run automatically on every pull request. if it fails, run the following command locally to auto-format your code, then commit and push to trigger the github action again:

 ```bash
 ./format.sh